colmfah/u2-fan-site/README.md

 ### Forking the GitHub Repository
 By forking the GitHub Repository you can make a copy of the original repository on your GitHub account, which enables you to view and/or make your own changes without affecting the original repository.
 This can be achieved using the following steps...

-Log in to GitHub and locate the GitHub Repository
+*   Log in to GitHub and locate the GitHub Repository
-At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+*   At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
-You should now have a copy of the original repository in your GitHub account.
+*   You should now have a copy of the original repository in your GitHub account.

 ### Making a Local Clone
-Log in to GitHub and locate the GitHub Repository Under the repository name, click "Clone or download".
+*   Log in to GitHub and locate the GitHub Repository
+*   Under the repository name, click "Clone or download".
-To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+*   To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
-Open Git Bash
+*   Open Git Bash
-Change the current working directory to the location where you want the cloned directory to be made.
+*   Change the current working directory to the location where you want the cloned directory to be made.
-Type git clone, and then paste the URL you copied in Step 3.
+*   Type "git clone", and then paste the URL you copied in Step 3.
-It is important that you create an env.py file to save your Environment Variables such as:
+*   It is important that you create an env.py file to save your Environment Variables such as:
-IP - (0.0.0.0 Used, but not recommended for production apps) PORT - (5000 used)
+*   IP - (0.0.0.0 Used, but not recommended for production apps)
+*   PORT - (5000 used)
-MONGODB URI - The URI for your MongoDB Database MONGODB PASSWORD - The password for your MongoDB Database The web app will not function without these variables.
+*   MONGODB URI - The URI for your MongoDB Database
+*   MONGODB PASSWORD - The password for your MongoDB Database The web app will not function without these variables.

 ### Heroku app creation
 As this is a full-stack website it has been deployed to Heroku.com using the following procedure: